ahundt/grl/INSTALL.md

 Introduction
 ============

-This document contains the build and installation instructions for Robone.
+This document contains the build and installation instructions for the Generic Robotics Library.

 For general build and installation instructions which apply to any software developed on top of the [CMake Build system And Software Implementation